Home Compare FRO.OL vs VAR.OL

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-Most of the separation is still concentrated in profitability.
-Vår Energi ASA leads by 17 points on the overall comparison score.
+Profitability still does most of the heavy lifting in this comparison.
+Vår Energi ASA leads by 11 points on the overall comparison score.

 Trajectory Similarity